Introduction to Weather and Climate Datasets

 All communication between instructor and students should occur within the Canvas course management system.
 For more details, please read Course Communication under the Course Orientation section.

-If you're studying the course content in Meteo 810 and encounter a lesson page with a type-o, broken link, or you have trouble viewing one of the animations or images, feel free to post a question in one of the course discussion forums found in each lesson module.
+If you're studying the course content in Meteo 810 and encounter a lesson page with a typo or broken link, or you have trouble viewing one of the animations or images, feel free to post a question in one of the course discussion forums found in each lesson module.
 I'll do my best to determine the cause of the problem and get it fixed.

 However, if you're having trouble with Canvas (posting to a discussion forum, sending an email, taking a quiz, etc.), please use the Help button located in the left banner of the Canvas environment.
 You will notice that there are several options.
 First, I would try the Canvas Guides... they are an excellent resource.
 However, if you still are stuck, use the "Report a Problem for World Campus Courses" option to contact the Outreach Helpdesk.
 When describing your issue, try to be as specific as you possibly can.
 Include information such as: